-You can find plenty of emulators of iconic vintage instruments, samplers, step sequencers, all-in-one plugins, as well as virtual studio acoustic drum kits.
+The right drum VST can make your beats sound amazing.
+These can help you create real-sounding drum tracks and e-drum machine sounds.
+There are plenty of emulators of iconic vintage instruments, samplers, step sequencers, all-in-one plugins, and virtual studio acoustic drum kits out there.

 This list includes the best pro options as well as good quality free drum plugins.

 Note: This list includes Drum AU, VST, and AAX plugins, so there should be something for everyone.
-Though make sure to check with each to ensure they are compatible with your DAW!
+Make sure to check with each to ensure they are compatible with your DAW!

 Related: Check out our great list of the best drum samples.